MOohTus/ODAMNet/docs/source/pages/methods/methods_overview.rst

 Examples %A% Use-cases?
 -----------

-We performed an analysis to study the relationships between vitamin A and rare diseases.
-We illustrate the different source extraction through three examples :
+We performed an analysis to study the relationships between vitamin A and Rare Diseases.
+We illustrate the different possibilities of data extraction from different sources through three examples :

     - :ref:`example1`
     - :ref:`example2`